openstreetmap-polska/openaedmap-backend/README.md

 # OpenAedMap - backend

-development in progress - this code is not working yet
+development in progress - some stuff works but api is not stable, expect major changes

 This project contains backend for [openaedmap.org](openaedmap.org) , [frontend-repo](https://github.com/openstreetmap-polska/openaedmap-frontend)